Achievable logoAchievable logo

 • A group of 14-year-olds may have a height difference of up to 9 inches (23 cm) and a weight difference of up to 40 pounds (18 kg).

-• An 11-year-old may be taller and more physically skilled than a 14-year-old due to variations in the timing, tempo, and magnitude of puberty.
+• An 11-year-old may be taller and more physically skilled than a 14-year-old due to differences in the timing, tempo, and magnitude of puberty.

-A better measure of development is biological age, which assesses skeletal age, somatic (physique) maturity, and sexual maturation.
-Two children of the same chronological age may have several years of biological age difference.
+A more informative measure is biological age, which considers skeletal age, somatic (physique) maturity, and sexual maturation.
+Two children with the same chronological age may differ by several years in biological age.

 Stages of maturation: